devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.4.md

 ---
 We have so far configured EA Windows Service to run.
-In the next article, as a final step, [Step 5: Putting Them Altogether], we will put everything together, run the Service, and run some sample `INSERT`, `UPDATE`, and `DELETE`.
+In the next article, as a final step, [Step 5: Putting Them Altogether](http://devkimchi.com/1051/service-broker-external-activator-for-sql-server-step-by-step-5/), we will put everything together, run the Service, and run some sample `INSERT`, `UPDATE`, and `DELETE`.